- Personal Health Information & Self-Help»

 Ooops.
 Someone didn’t listen.

-You’ve woken up with your head on fire and your eyes are too bloody to see.
-You want to cry in your coffee, but don’t come bitchin to me.
+You’ve woken up with your head on fire and you want to cry in your coffee.
 You can now hear snails crawl.
-The worst hangover I ever had I could hear a hair that was growing on the edge of my ear that was scratching my pillow in time to my pulse rate.
+The worst hangover I ever had I could hear a hair that was growing on the edge of my ear that was scratching my pillow in time to my pulse.

 Scotch is a mean mistress.